JiaoziDani/dannywinter22/README.md

 - 👋 Hi, I’m @dannywinter22

 I am currently in school to finish my computer science degree.
-I am big on game design!
+I am also working on game design.

 <!---
 dannywinter22/dannywinter22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.